Asora7/semester-project-2/README.md

 - [x] **Pagination Issue:** Tried implementing pagination, but only the same 10 listings were shown on each page.
 As a result, I opted to display all listings at once to move on to the next feature.
 - [x] **Search and Bidding Issue:** Users are unable to place bids on listings when they are accessed via search results.
 Bidding works only on listings shown on the homepage.
 I wasn't able to resolve this issue before delivery due to time constraints.
+- [x]  **Gant Chart issue:**I lost my gant chartt i made early on because i forgot to save. i figured that out right before delivery, so i had not time to make it again unfortonally.

 ## Future Improvements